and How this is Still Creating Direct Value for the Farmers

 As a last option, they can sell the organically grown pears as conventional pears.
 As you can imagine, conventional produce sells roughly for only 1/3 of the price as organic.
 Now comes the tricky part: in this specific case, payout to the farmers is commission-based, meaning that they only get money for produce that is being sold.

 Summing up, throwing the pears out means a total loss for the farmers and the environment.
 Giving them to food collection points would mean no food waste but zero income for the farms, whereas selling them as conventional at least would cover some of the costs of the farmers.
+That is why at GRIM, we are happy to buy the pears and grapefruits, not only to avoid waste, but to help the farmers and give them the income they deserve for their hard work and expertise.

 It’s time to join the ugly food revolution.
 And that’s that!

 Since food waste businesses like ours, GRIM, are only just emerging in Europe, the wholesaler Biotropic is excited about the opportunity to work together with us as an outlet to sell their imperfect produce — for a better price.
-For this week’s pears, we payed roughly 40% less than what would be the normal price for organic pears.
+For the pears, we payed roughly 40% less than what would be the normal price for organic pears.
 As a consequence, this means also that the farmers get roughly one third higher pay by selling to us than selling their grim produce as conventional.

 Browsing the Bartusch family’s website of their company “La Deliciosa” — which means “the delicious”, their mission is to “be recognised by customers” because of their “excellence in services or the products”.
 Keeping that in mind, our company GRIM’s vision is to increase transparency within the food value chain and to give farmers a voice — farmers who have previously remained unknown and whose stories unheard.